AlexxAdrian/AlexxAdrian/README.md

     src="https://raw.githubusercontent.com/rodrigograca31/rodrigograca31/master/matrix.svg" />
 </a>

-I love transforming ideas into impactful digital experiences.
-I enjoy creating elegant websites, immersive animations and useful tools that inspire others to improve their technical skills.
+🚀 I transform ideas into impactful digital experiences through elegant websites, immersive animations and practical tools.

-💻 I work with technologies like HTML, CSS, JavaScript, Python, Node.js, TypeScript, MongoDB, MySQL, Git and GitHub.
-🔧 I have experience in backend development, REST API integration, task automation, and creating tools that solve real problems.
+💻 I handle technologies such as HTML, CSS, JavaScript, Python, Node.js, TypeScript, MongoDB, MySQL, Git and GitHub.
+I have experience in full-stack development, REST APIs integration, automation and creating solutions for real problems.
-📦 I am also passionate about scalable project architecture and using best practices in software development.

-🎨 I focus on web design, front-end development and the creation of educational and creative content.
-⚙️ I'm interested in everything related to DevTools, developer productivity, SaaS, browser extensions and web tools.

-🌱 I'm currently exploring:

-React.js and its ecosystem.

-APIs with Node.js + Express

-Automation with Python

-Databases like MongoDB and MySQL

-Deploy and basic DevOps with services like Vercel, Render and Railway.
+🎨 Passionate about full-stack development, creative programming and creating educational content for developers.

+🌱 Currently exploring React, Angular, Express, automation with Python, databases and deployment with Vercel, Netlify, GitHub Pages, Firebase and Heroku.

-👯 I'm looking to collaborate on open source projects, creative ideas and tools that bring value to the community.
+🤝 Open to collaborate on open source projects, creative tools and anything that brings value to the dev community.

-☕ I also share tutorials, resources and projects on my networks to help other developers grow.

 ## My Skills Include